Rob Nguyen

-Rob Nguyen (born 18 August 1980 in Brisbane) is an Australian racing car driver of Vietnamese descent who competed in the 2002 and part of the 2003 International Formula 3000 seasons before running out of money.
+Robert Hoang Nguyen (born 18 August 1980 in Brisbane) is an Australian racing car driver of Vietnamese descent who competed in the 2002 and part of the 2003 International Formula 3000 (which is now known as Formula 2) seasons before running out of money.
 He was noted for coming straight into F3000 after only nine previous car races in his life and was at one stage regarded as a potential major talent.

 Career

 Early career

 After growing up in Australia, Nguyen was sent to the University of Lausanne, Switzerland to study Business in 2000.
 As a reward for his studies, his parents paid for him to have a test run in a Formula Opel car at an Austrian racing school run by Walter Penker.
 His first ever run in a racing car was impressive enough for Penker to invite him to take part in a full season of German Formula VW in 2001.
 Racing under a Swiss license, he finished fifth in the final championship standings, with two podium finishes and a pole position.
 Penker arranged a Formula 3000 test with the Team Astromega, and Nguyen was promptly signed for 2002.